brianmatzelle/documenter/README.md

   - [X] Ollama (local)
   - [ ] Anthropic
 - [X] Parse and clean the merge request data to improve prompt quality
+- [X] Move GitLab token to server-side environment variables for security
 - [ ] Refine the pre-prompt to produce more desirable documentation results
 - [ ] Implement chat functionality so the user can talk with the merge request.
   - [ ] "Adjust X and include Y..."